 The episode "Forest of the Dead" ends with River Song making a Heroic Sacrifice.
 At the time, it's pretty sad, but we don't really feel much connection to her since she'd only just been introduced.
-But as the show continues, we find out more about her and her relationship with the Doctor, and that first episode becomes simply heartbreaking to watch... especially once you realise the Doctor himself should have mourned her death far more than he did, it was just unlucky chance that he didn't know her when she died.
+But as the show continues, we find out more about her and her relationship with the Doctor, and that first episode becomes simply heartbreaking to watch... especially once you realize the Doctor himself should have mourned her death far more than he did, it was just unlucky chance that he didn't know her when she died.

 And remember, the Doctor KNOWS River's fate.
 He knows the date and destiny of the daughter of Amy and Rory Pond.
-As uplifting a note as the episode "A Good Man Goes To War" ends on, remembering that the Doctor already knows when it is that she dies, and that she dies for him, can be quite the Fridge Horror moment - the daughter of the companions that he has come to look at as his family died for him before he knew who she was or even met her parents.And it was probably intentional.
+As uplifting a note as the episode "A Good Man Goes To War" ends on, remembering that the Doctor already knows when it is that she dies and that she dies for him, can be quite the Fridge Horror moment - the daughter of the companions that he has come to look at as his family died for him before he knew who she was or even met her parents.And it was probably intentional.

 The Seventh Doctor, distraught over the apparent death of Brigadier Lethbridge-Stewart, in "Battlefield", tells him "You should have died in bed!"
 Fast forward to "The Wedding of River Song"...

-The conclusion of The War Games where the Doctor is forced to "change his appearance" before going into exile is now seen as being forced to use one of his 12 regenerations.
+The conclusion of "The War Games" where the Doctor is forced to "change his appearance" before going into exile is now seen as being forced to use one of his 12 regenerations.
 Ergo, the modern viewer would see this as the Doctor being executed after a fashion by shortening his lifespan.

 It's even worse.
 Remember what the Tenth Doctor was saying about regeneration?
-The man he was dies and a new person walks off.
+The man he was dies, and a new person walks off.
 He was executed.

 In "The Pandorica Opens", the Eleventh Doctor makes a big, grandiose speech to all the alien spaceships, telling them that if they want the Pandorica, they have to get through him, and reminding them of all the times he beat them.
 It turns out that the aliens weren't after the Pandorica at all, and it was instead a trap set by them to imprison The Doctor.
 Bet that speech doesn't seem so grand now.